jaysuz/material-dev-tools/README.md

 ### Prerequisites

-You need to have the the Developer Mode for Chrome extensions activated:
+You need to have the Developer Mode for Chrome extensions activated:
 1. navigate to ```chrome://extensions/```
 2. toggle the _Developer Mode_ switch

+As a further requirement, Developer Tools experiments must be enabled and custom UI themes allowed:
+1. navigate to ```chrome://flags/#enable-devtools-experiments```
+2. enable the _Developer Tools experiments_ flag
+3. in the settings panel of your Developer Tools, toggle the _Allow custom UI themes_ experiment

 ### Installing